 Research about these idiosyncrasies well in advance and be open to applying for an office in a second-tier city.
 You will work mostly remote anyway and depending on your preferences you could, once hired, initiate an office transfer in the region of your choice fairly quickly.

 2. Time your application

 Timing matters.
 Firms employ various recruiting cycles across regions or even for offices within a region.
-While some recruit all year round, others have a fixed recruiting window both aiming to fill hard or soft recruitment targets for a particular year.
+While some firms recruit all year round, others have a fixed recruiting window both aiming to fill hard or soft recruitment targets for a particular year.
 These quotas are usually more flexible the bigger the firm gets.
 All else equal, the earlier you start the process the better, as even tier-1 firms that recruit all year round sometimes have soft targets that once met will decrease your chances of positive screening.
 Alternatively, once you have the offer they might push your starting date back due to the high supply of suitable candidates.
 On a stricter logic, smaller firms usually will reject your application once their spots have been filled for the year.
-Also be aware in your planning that some firms don’t interview over summer months.
+Also, be aware that some firms don’t interview over the summer months.